CateAgostini/Palladio/README.md

 http://hdlab.stanford.edu/palladio.

+Caterina Agostini led several versions of Palladio workshops for diverse audiences:
-Caterina Agostini led an online workshop, "Using Palladio for Mapping" at Rutgers on 27 April 2020  and 14 October 2020.
+- an online workshop, "Using Palladio for Mapping" at Rutgers Digital Humanities Initiative and Lab, on 27 April 2020  and 14 October 2020
+- an online workshop, "Mapping with Digital Humanities Tools" at the 2021 Northeast Modern Language Association (NeMLA) Convention, on 10 March 2021